 Indemnities

-Sword undertakes at its own expense to have the right to intervene to defend the Customer or, at its option, settle any claim or action brought against the Customer alleging that the Use of the Software as permitted by this Agreement infringes the Intellectual Property Rights of a third party (“Infringement Claim”) and shall be responsible for any damages, reasonable costs (including legal fees) and expenses incurred by or awarded against the Customer as a result of any such Infringement Claim.
+Sword at its own expense shall have the right to intervene to defend the Customer or, at its option, settle any claim or action brought against the Customer alleging that the Use of the Software as permitted by this Agreement infringes the Intellectual Property Rights of a third party (“Infringement Claim”) and shall be responsible for any damages, reasonable costs (including legal fees) and expenses incurred by or awarded against the Customer as a result of any such Infringement Claim.
 Nothing contained herein shall be construed in derogation of the U.S. Department of Justice’s right to defend any claim or action brought against the U.S., pursuant to its jurisdictional statute 28 U.S.C. §516.
 For the avoidance of doubt, Section 10.1 shall not apply where the Infringement Claim in question is attributable to use of the Software (or any part thereof) by the Customer other than as permitted by this Agreement, use of the Software in combination with any hardware or software not supplied or specified by Sword if the infringement would have been avoided by the use of the Software not so combined, or use of a non-current Major Release.
 It is a condition of the indemnity in this Section 10.1 that:

 Sword is given immediate and complete control of the Infringement Claim;